Gand46/PS1-to-MVS_to_Blueretro/readme.md

 ESP32 - NC - ACK P1 - Arduino P2 Pin N/A (Not Connected)

-6. Finally connect the arduino to the MVS using the mvs diagram
+6. Finally connect the arduino to the MVS using the mvs diagram of the NEOGEO